-The Group determined it was eligible to receive the initial JobKeeper Payment Scheme ('JobKeeper') for the period April to September 2020.
+The Group determined it was eligible to receive the initial Jobkeeper Payment Scheme ("JobKeeper") for the period April to September 2020.

-The initial JobKeeper payments were a wage subsidy whereby employers who qualified for the stimulus received \$1,500 per fortnight for each eligible employee who was employed by the Company during the period April 2020 to September 2020.
-Further to the initial JobKeeper wage subsidy, the scheme was extended for two further quarters, albeit at lower rates.
+The initial JobKeeper payments were a wage subsidy whereby employers who qualify for the stimulus receive \$1,500 per fortnight for each eligible employee who was employed by the company during the period April 2020 to September 2020.
+Further to the initial Jobkeeper wage subsidy, the scheme was extended for two further quarters, albeit at lower rates.
 The Group has determined that it was eligible to receive the first period of the extension from 28 September 2020 to 3 January 2021.

 The JobKeeper extension was a two-tier wage subsidy.
-In the first extension quarter, employers who qualified for the stimulus received \$1,200 per fortnight for each eligible employee, who worked for 80 hours or more in the reference period; and \$750 per fortnight for eligible employees who worked less than 80 hours in the reference period.
+In the first extension quarter, employers who qualify for the stimulus received \$1,200 per fortnight for each eligible employee, who worked for 80 hours or more in the reference period; and \$750 per fortnight for eligible employees who worked less than 80 hours in the reference period.